-One of my biggest goals (and biggest challenges) as a teacher is getting students to participate consistently and confidently in Spanish during class.
-Over the past seven years, I have found a few strategies that absolutely do not work for me.
-For example, cold-calling doesn’t always support positive student-teacher relationships — my number 1 goal — and I never could get the popsicle stick routine to feel quite right for my classroom.
+One of my most important goals as a teacher is getting students to participate consistently and confidently in Spanish during class.
+Over the past eight years, I have developed reliable activities that I can depend on.
+On the other hand, I have discovered a few strategies that do not work for me.
+For example, cold-calling doesn’t always support positive student teacher relationships that I strive to develop, and I never could get the popsicle stick routine to feel quite right for my classroom.

 Another practice that has proven valuable to me is giving my students ownership over their participation grade.
 With this participation rubric (which we do 8 times per year!) they grade themselves and set goals for the remainder of the term or for the new quarter.
 I change the questions at the bottom depending on what term we are in.
 I may say things like, “What was your biggest strength this quarter?” or “What will you do to improve your Spanish speaking during quarter 2?”

 Lastly, I have found that a balance between variety and structure helps to make my classroom an active and engaged environment.
 Variety is important so that students do not get bored (because if they’re bored they won’t be motivated to engage…) and structure is important so that my expectations are clear and supports are provided where needed.

 I hope some of these activities will work well in your classroom.
 Be sure to check my editable resource category if you’re interested in creating your own versions.

-My Favorite Speaking Activities
+My Favorite Speaking Activities for Spanish class

-To play: Students sit in pairs, and spread out around the room.
+Quick overview: Students sit in pairs, and spread out around the room.
 One student wears headphones (yes you read that right) and turns their music up so that they can’t hear their partner whispering to them from across the desk.

 This is a classroom spin on speed-dating.
 I used to do speed-dating style activities often, but without much structure they were difficult and a bit hectic.
 A coworker and I decided to develop Citas Cortas so that our students would have a better idea of our expectations, and also have an opportunity to self-reflect afterwards.